The 15 Best Yoga Poses to Build Better Balance

 Benefits: Stretches and strengthens the core, hips, and legs.

-1. From High Lunge with our right leg forward, take your arms out to either side.
+1. From High Lunge with our right leg forward, extend your arms out to the sides at shoulder height.

-2. Keeping your pelvis facing forward, twist to your right, bringing your left arm in front of your body and your right arm behind.
+2. Keeping your pelvis facing forward, twist your torso to the right, bringing your left arm in front of your body and your right arm behind.

 Half Moon Pose (Ardha Chandrasana)